Cell Phone Forensics

 Digital evidence on a cell phone can help an attorney develop an evidence strategy that may determine his or her theory of the case and identify persuasive arguments.
 An expert witness can produce and testify to the cell phone evidence in court.
 Litigating it successfully can prove the client’s claims and defenses and win or advantageously settle the case.

 Most of the evidence will be found in the smartphone’s handset memory.
 Information related to the carrier and its cell tower network will be found in the SIM (Subscriber Identity Module) card.
-And media evidence like photographs and videos will be found on the microSD card for Android devices.
-But often the phone evidence is synchronized or backed up to online, cloud accounts like Apple iCloud and Google and can be recovered there.
+Media evidence like photographs and videos will be found on the microSD card for Android devices.
+However, often, the phone evidence is synchronized or backed up to online cloud accounts like Apple iCloud and Google and can be recovered there.

-Often yes.
-Advanced capabilities are available for unlocking most iPhones except for late-model devices.
+Yes, often.
+Advanced capabilities are available for unlocking most iPhones except for the latest models.
 The news is even better for Android smartphones.
-Cellphone forensics tools for Android models use bootloaders which can often bypass passcodes and extract the phone’s memory.
-The tools enable cell phone investigators to recover or even remove passcodes from many Android models.
-And they use advanced electronic acquisition techniques like JTAG, chip-off, and ISP extractions of phone memory to bypass passcode protection.
+Cellphone forensics tools for Android models use bootloaders, which can often bypass passcodes and extract the phone’s memory.
+The tools enable cell phone investigators to recover or remove passcodes from many Android models.
+They use advanced electronic acquisition techniques like JTAG, chip-off, and ISP extractions of phone memory to bypass passcode protection.

-Generally yes.
-The type and amount of deleted evidence recovered from a cell phone depend on several factors including the make and model of the phone, how the cell phone was used, and the length of time since the evidence was deleted.
+Generally, yes.
+The type and amount of deleted evidence recovered from a cell phone depend on several factors, including the phone’s make and model, how it was used, and the length of time since the evidence was deleted.

 Talk to the attorney or phone user to identify the device and then develop a plan of action for recovering its evidence.
 The attorney usually needs a deeply probative phone extraction to reveal deleted and hidden evidence.
-The phone user usually needs a quick and cost-effective recovery.
+In contrast, the phone user needs a quick cell phone imaging outcome so the device is returned ASAP.

 Packaging the phone: